YichenG170/YichenG170/README.md

 - :seedling: I'm currently learning DRL & FDD in HVAC system.

-- :smiling_face_with_three_hearts: Guitar, table tennis and strategy games.
+- :smiling_face_with_three_hearts: I like guitar, table tennis and strategy games.

 - :zap: In my free time, I try to make some simple offline-games.